Neural Topic Models with Survival Supervision: Jointly Predicting Time-to-Event Outcomes and Learning How Clinical Features Relate: Background and Prerequisites for Our Framework

-\paragraph{Survival Analysis} Standard topic modeling approaches like LDA do not solve a prediction task.
-To predict time-to-event outcomes, we turn toward survival analysis models.
+Many standard topic models, including LDA, do not solve a prediction task.
+To predict time-to-event outcomes, we turn to survival analysis models.
+In this section, we review some key concepts from survival analysis.
+More details can be found in standard textbooks (e.g., \citealt{kalbfleisch2002statistical,klein2006survival}).
+At the end of this section, we state what our approach to combining topic and survival models requires of the survival model used.

 Suppose we take the $i$-th subject's feature vector to be $W_i\in\mathbb{R}^k$ instead of $X_i$.
-As this notation suggests, when we combine topic and survival models, $W_i$ corresponds to the \mbox{$i$-th} subject's topic weight vector; this strategy for combining topic and survival models was first done by \citet{survLDA}, who worked off of the original supervised LDA formulation by \citet{mcauliffe2008supervised} (which is not stated for survival analysis).
-We treat the training data as $(W_1,Y_1,\delta_1),\dots,(W_n,Y_n,\delta_n)$, disregarding the ``raw'' feature vectors $X_i$'s.
+As this notation suggests, when we combine topic and survival models, $W_i$ corresponds to the \mbox{$i$-th} subject's topic weight vector; this strategy for combining topic and survival models was first done by \citet{dawson2012survival}, who extended the original supervised LDA formulation by \citet{mcauliffe2008supervised}.
+We treat the training data to the survival model as $(W_1,Y_1,\delta_1)$, $\dots$, $(W_n,Y_n,\delta_n)$.
+Thus, the survival model does not get direct access to the ``raw'' feature vectors $X_i$'s.
+Instead, it only gets information about the raw feature vectors through the topic weight vectors~$W_i$'s.